 Comments and requests for a public meeting must be received by April 23, 2001.

-Comments and meeting requests should be sent to the Field Manager, BLM Redding Field Office (CA-360), 355 Hemsted Drive, Redding, California 96002.Start Further Info
+Comments and meeting requests should be sent to the Field Manager, Bureau of Land Management, Bakersfield Field Office, 3801 Pegasus Drive, Bakersfield, California 93308.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-The purpose of the proposed withdrawal is to assure long term protection and preservation of ecological, historical, and biological resource values.
-Currently, the Bureau of Land Management is studying a proposal to amend the existing boundary of the Horseshoe Ranch WA.
-This proposed action will be processed in conjunction with that study.
-A petition was approved allowing the Bureau of Land Management to file an application to withdraw the following described public lands from location and entry under the United States mining laws, subject to valid existing rights:
+On January 16, 2001, a petition was approved allowing the Bureau of Land Management to file an application to withdraw the following described public land from location and entry under the United States mining laws, subject to valid existing rights:

 Mount Diablo Meridian, California

 Notice is hereby given that an opportunity for a public meeting is afforded in connection with the proposed withdrawal.
-All interested persons who desire a public meeting for the purpose of being heard on the Start Printed Page 7505proposed withdrawal must submit a written request to the Field Manager, Redding Field Office by April 23, 2001.
+All interested persons who desire a public meeting for the purpose of being heard on the proposed withdrawal must submit a written request to the Field Manager, Bakersfield Field Office April 23, 2001.
 Upon determination by the authorized officer that a public meeting will be held, a notice of the time and place will be published in the Federal Register at least 30 days before the scheduled date of the meeting.

-The application will be processed in accordance with the regulations set forth in 43 CFR part 2300.
+The application will be processed in accordance with the regulations set forth in 43 CFR 2300.

 Dated: January 17, 2001.